Logius-standaarden/API-Design-Rules/sections/designRules.md

 * Requests containing unexpected or missing content type headers MUST be rejected with HTTP response status `406 Not Acceptable` or `415 Unsupported Media Type`.
 * Accidentally exposing unintended content types MUST be avoided by explicitly defining content types e.g. Jersey (Java) `@consumes("application/json"); @produces("application/json")`.
-  This avoids XXE-attack vectors for example.
+  This avoids XML external entity injection attack vectors for example.

 It is common for REST services to allow multiple response types (e.g. `application/xml` or `application/json`) in which case then the client specifies the preferred order of response types by the Accept header in the request.